-The U.S. Department of Health and Human Services Breach Portal recorded that these notable data breaches have affected more than 50,000 users for the first quarter of 2021:
+The U.S. Department of Health and Human Services Leak Portal recorded that these notable data leaks have affected more than 50,000 users for the first quarter of 2021:

 - American Anesthesiology, Inc.